Cancellative sparse domination: Regular martingales - multiscale operators and dyadic harmonic analysis

 The martingale transform $T=T(\sigma)$ associated with such a sequence and its associated maximal truncation $T^*$ are the operators respectively given by

-The corresponding objects localized at $\nu$ are defined as follows:
+The corresponding objects localized at a stopping time $\nu$ are defined as follows:

-Note that, with this notation, $T_{(\nu)}f$ is slightly different from the martingale $Tf$ \emph{started} at $\nu$.
-The first one, which we call the localized operator, is natural when the operator only sees the future of $\nu$.
-The second one, is the complement of the operator stopped at $\nu$.
-Since we do not need to \emph{start} martingales, no notation will be introduced for it.
+With this notation, $T_{(\nu)}f$ is slightly different from the martingale transform $Tf$ \emph{started} at $\nu$, usually denoted by $T_\nu f$.
+We call $T_{(\nu)}f$ the localized operator, which is natural when the operator only sees the future of $\nu$.
+The started martingale transform $T_\nu f$ corresponds to the complement of the operator stopped at $\nu$, which we will not use.
+Finally, we define the square function and its localization at a stopping time $\nu$ by

-We will study the median of $T$ at the same time as that of the square function.
-We define it --and its localized version by a stopping time $\nu$-- next:
+We will study the conditional medians of the martingale transform $T(\sigma)$ and the square function $S$ simultaneously.